 - A deck of cards (we love bicycle brand) is your best bet ever for a bit of learning while playing games.
 Try these links to see if there are some games that you will all enjoy.

-- Here are some simple math games played with only a deck of standard playing cards.
+- Here are three simple math games played with only a deck of standard playing cards.

-- A few different games that your boys might enjoy including Hi-Lo Subtraction, Quick Draw Addition and War variations.
+- A few different games that your boys might enjoy including Make 10, Addition Quick Draw, Guess My Number, and more.